December 3, 2017

 Hecate, Selene, Luna, Artemis … she goes by many names through the ages, for she is indeed ageless.
-But I know as her as Hecate.
-I’ve looked in her eyes.
+I’ve looked into her eyes.
 I swore a vow to her.
 “Let us be Diana’s foresters, gentlemen of the shade, minions of the moon,” I dove into the role for it was the one I was born for.
 Once she had need of me, then I became a burden.
 I tried to break the vow to free us both.
 You can’t break a vow to a goddess with immunity.
 You find yourself cast down.

 There is an abyss which I know well.
 I’ve been here before.
 It is to be outside of sight of her, no sign whatsoever, not even her shadow reaches here.
 Out of earshot of her voice.
 Exiled to the depths, as though I never existed.
 It’s my own personal hell, specially built by the one I loved.
 My worst nightmare made incarnate.

 She was Lucy to my Charlie Brown.
 “Go ahead, kick the football Chuck, I’ll hold it this time and let you.”
 And I’d fall for it, take a run and let my foot fly, only to swish the air as she yanked the ball away and I found myself flat on my back once more.